killbill/killbill-admin-ui/README.md

 Running Kaui
 ------------

-You can run Kaui locally using the dummy app in the test directory:
+You can run Kaui locally using the sandbox script:

     # Point to your killbill installation
     export KILLBILL_URL="http://killbill.company.com:8080"